Vietnam national football team: Two national teams (1949–1975)

 The South Vietnam team winning gold at the 1959 Southeast Asian Peninsular Games in Bangkok.

 The North Vietnam team in 1956.

 Two national football teams existed side by side from 1956 to 1975, during the period Vietnam was divided into North and South Vietnam (1954–75).

 The southern team appeared in a friendly in 1949 and participated in the first two AFC Asian Cup finals (1956 AFC Asian Cup and 1960 AFC Asian Cup) and earned two fourth-place finishes.
 They won the first Southeast Asian Games gold in 1959 in Bangkok (Thailand) as well as two times won silver medals and three times won bronze medals.
 South Vietnam reached quarter-finals of the Asian Games 1958 and fourth place of the Asian Games 1962.
 South Vietnam even qualified for the 1956 Summer Olympics after defeating Cambodia in both home and away matches but then refused to participate in the finals in Australia.
 The team also attempted to qualify for the 1974 FIFA World Cup, beating Thailand 1–0 to qualify for the classification matches.
 They ultimately lost their group opening matches by 4–0 to Japan and 1–0 to Hong Kong.
-The team played their last game in a 0-3 loss against Malaysia in March 1975 and as a result of the de facto fall of South Vietnam in April, the team was disbanded.
+The team played their last game in a 0–3 loss against Malaysia in March 1975 and as a result of the de facto fall of South Vietnam in April, the team was disbanded.
 Despite the fierce wars, they were still one of strongest teams in Southeast Asia.
-Before the division, South Vietnamese football association became a member of FIFA in 1952 and the AFC in 1954; therefore South Vietnam was more integrated than the North and South Vietnamese football association was treated by these bodies as the only legitimate Vietnamese one as South Vietnam claimed sovereignty over all of Vietnam from 1949 to 1975.
-Meanwhile, the northern team was much less active than the South and tended to be closed, North Vietnam was never a member of either AFC or FIFA.
-Between 1956 and 1966 they often played against other communist states.
-Their first game was a 5-3 loss to China PR under head coach Truong Tan Buu on 4 October 1956 and their played last game was a 3-2 win over Cuba.
+Before the division, South Vietnamese football association became a member of FIFA in 1952 and the AFC in 1954.

+Meanwhile, the northern team was much less active than the South and tended to be closed.
+North Vietnam only joined FIFA and the AFC in 1964.
+Between 1956 and 1974 they often played against other communist states.
+Their first game was a 5–3 loss to China PR under head coach Truong Tan Buu on 4 October 1956 and their played last game was a 3–2 win over Cuba.
 They participated in the first GANEFO (Games of the New Emerging Forces) competitions in Indonesia in 1962 and Cambodia in 1966.
-The team played their last game in 1970.
-North and South regions ceased to exist when they were de jure reunited into the Socialist Republic in 1976 following the end of the Vietnam War.
-Because South Vietnam was a member of FIFA (from 1952), the current unified Vietnam is classified as its successor by FIFA.
+The team played their last game in 1974.
+North and South regions ceased to exist when they were reunited in 1975 with the end of the Vietnam War, and the reunification was formalized in 1976 with the establishment of Socialist Republic.
+Because both North and South Vietnam were members of FIFA, historical results of their national teams are counted as part of the overall record of the Vietnam national team.